taw00/manuscript-css/docs/switches.md

-# Document Switches to Customize your Manuscript
+# Document Switches to Customize your Manuscript (the beta version)

 Copying a template and filling in the blanks is all you really need to know, but there are a number of switches at your disposal the customize the end